CEN and CENELEC Standards (or other technical documents published by CEN and CENELEC) are publications that are protected by copyright.

 To make this clear, technical experts (including researchers) who together create the content of a standard are requested to sign an undertaking in which they assign the exploitation rights of their contributions to the European Standardization process to CEN or CENELEC.

 Equally, when a research project is entering in a project liaison relationship to a TC, it also has to sign an undertaking accepting CEN's exploitation rights policy and agreeing that no information brought to the project's attention will be disseminated or exploited in any form.

-The original copyright holder of a contribution to the European Standardization process (eg: a researcher) is not precluded from continuing to exploit his own contribution for his own purposes provided that such exploitation does not adversely affect the exploitation of the common work which is the standard itself.
+The original copyright holder of a contribution to the European Standardization process (e.g. a researcher) is not precluded from continuing to exploit his own contribution for his own purposes if this does not adversely affect the exploitation of the common work that is the standard itself.

-There is therefore no objection that a researcher publishes an article with his findings in a specialised journal or in a conference, but it shall not infer in this publication that the article is an alternative means of accessing, in part or in full, the contents of a CEN or CENELEC standard.
+There is therefore no objection that a researcher publishes an article with his findings in a specialized journal or in a conference.
+However, the article must not infer that this is an alternative means of accessing, in part or in full, the contents of a CEN or CENELEC standard.